Dr. Peljovich’s Medical Background

-Allan Peljovich, MD, MPH, is a Board Certified Orthopaedic Surgeon with a specialty in Hand and Upper Extremity Surgery.
+Dr. Peljovich is a board-certified orthopedic surgeon with a specialty in hand and upper-extremity surgery.
 He is a graduate of the University of Pennsylvania and the University of Pennsylvania School of Medicine.
-He received a master's degree in Public Health from Emory University.
+He received a master's degree in public health from Emory University.

-He completed a residency in Orthopaedic Surgery at Case Western Reserve University.
-He then completed a fellowship in hand and upper extremity surgery at Harvard Medical School followed by a fellowship in restoration of the tetraplegic hand and upper extremity at Case Western Reserve University and the Cleveland Functional Electrical Stimulation Center.
+He completed a residency in orthopedic surgery at Case Western Reserve University.
+He then completed a fellowship in hand and upper-extremity surgery at Harvard Medical School followed by a fellowship in restoration of the tetraplegic hand and upper extremity at Case Western Reserve University and the Cleveland Functional Electrical Stimulation Center.

 Dr. Peljovich is the co-director of hand surgery for the WellStar Orthopaedic Residency, and a clinical instructor and the site director for pediatric hand surgery for the Atlanta/Emory University Hand Fellowship.
 He is a Fellow of the American Spinal Injury Association, the American Orthopaedic Association, the American Academy of Orthopaedic Surgery, and the American Society for Surgery of the Hand.